An Additive-Noise Approximation to Keller-Segel-Dean-Kawasaki Dynamics: Small-Noise Results: Introduction

-\end{theorem} \begin{proof}[Sketch of Proof.]
-The proof follows by the rough LDP (Theorem~\ref{thm:LDP_rough_intro}) combined with the lower semicontinuity of $\rho\mapsto T^{\cem}_{\mcC^{\alpha+1}}[\rho]$ and the continuity of the skeleton equation in the Cameron--Martin element.
-For the full proof see Theorem~\ref{thm:blow_up_time_estimate}. \end{proof} \paragraph{Structure of the Paper:} In the rest of this section (Subsection~\ref{subsec:notation}) we introduce notations and conventions used throughout the paper.
+While our restrictive scaling regime, $\lim_{\eps \to 0}\eps^{\sfrac{1}{2}}\delta(\eps)^{-\gamma-2}=0$, and the natural scaling, \eqref{eq:relative_scaling_natural}, are mutually exclusive, the general scaling, $\lim_{\eps \to 0}\eps \log(\delta(\eps)^{-1})= 0$, is more permissive and always allows for~\eqref{eq:relative_scaling_natural}. \paragraph{Structure of the Paper:} In the rest of this section (Subsection~\ref{subsec:notation}) we introduce notations and conventions used throughout the paper.
 In Section~\ref{sec:det_PDE} we establish the existence and regularity of the deterministic, periodic Keller--Segel equation.
-In Section~\ref{sec:regular_theory} we prove the LLN in the regular setting (Theorem~\ref{thm:LLN_regular}, counterpart of Theorem~\ref{thm:LLN_regular_intro}).
-In the same section we also obtain the LDP in the regular setting (Theorem~\ref{thm:LDP_regular}, counterpart of Theorem~\ref{thm:LDP_regular_intro}).
-As an application of the theory developed in Section~\ref{sec:regular_theory} we prove in Subsection~\ref{subsec:negative_values} that solutions to our additive-noise approximation become negative with exponentially small probability (Theorem~\ref{thm:negative_values}, counterpart of Theorem~\ref{thm:negative_values_intro}).
-In Section~\ref{sec:rough_theory} we prove the LLN in the rough setting (Theorem~\ref{thm:LLN_rough}, counterpart of Theorem~\ref{thm:LLN_rough_intro}).
-In the same section we also obtain a CLT (Theorem~\ref{thm:CLT}, counterpart of Theorem~\ref{thm:CLT_intro}) and the LDP in the rough setting (Theorem~\ref{thm:LDP_rough}, counterpart of Theorem~\ref{thm:LDP_rough_intro}).
-As an application of the theory developed in Section~\ref{sec:rough_theory} we prove in Subsection~\ref{subsec:blow_up} that solutions to our additive-noise approximation blow up with exponentially small probability (Theorem~\ref{thm:blow_up_time_estimate}, counterpart of Theorem~\ref{thm:blow_up_time_estimate_intro}).
+In Section~\ref{sec:regular_theory} we prove the LLN in the regular setting (Theorem~\ref{thm:LLN_regular}).
+In the same section we also obtain the LDP in the regular setting (Theorem~\ref{thm:LDP_regular}).
+As an application of the theory developed in Section~\ref{sec:regular_theory} we prove in Subsection~\ref{subsec:negative_values} that solutions to our additive-noise approximation become negative with exponentially small probability (Theorem~\ref{thm:negative_values}).
+In Section~\ref{sec:rough_theory} we prove the LLN in the rough setting (Theorem~\ref{thm:LLN_rough}).
+In the same section we also obtain a CLT (Theorem~\ref{thm:CLT}) and the LDP in the rough setting (Theorem~\ref{thm:LDP_rough}).
+As an application of the theory developed in Section~\ref{sec:rough_theory} we prove in Subsection~\ref{subsec:blow_up} that solutions to our additive-noise approximation blow up with exponentially small probability (Theorem~\ref{thm:blow_up_time_estimate}).
 Finally, we collect a number of necessary results in a handful of appendices.
 Appendix~\ref{app:toolbox} recaps properties of various function spaces.
 Appendix~\ref{app:periodic_wn} covers the definition and necessary properties of periodic space-time white noise.
-Appendices~\ref{app:freidlin_wentzell},~\ref{app:enh_driven_by_h} and~\ref{app:lolli_regular} cover necessary extensions of Friedlin--Wentzell large deviations theory to noise enhancements, analysis of the noise enhancement driven by a Cameron--Martin element and regularity of solutions to the additive stochastic heat equation relevant in our case. \paragraph{Acknowledgements:} We would like to express our gratitude to B.~Fehrman, B.~Gess, M.~Gubinelli, N.~Perkowski and H.~Weber for helpful discussions during the writing of this manuscript.
+Appendices~\ref{app:freidlin_wentzell},~\ref{app:enh_driven_by_h} and~\ref{app:lolli_regular} cover necessary extensions of Friedlin--Wentzell large deviations theory to noise enhancements, analysis of the noise enhancement driven by a Cameron--Martin element and regularity of solutions to the additive stochastic heat equation relevant in our case. \paragraph{Acknowledgements:} We would like to express our gratitude to B.~Fehrman, B.~Gess, M.~Gubinelli, N.~Perkowski and H.~Weber for helpful discussions during the writing of this paper.
+A.~Martini was supported by the Engineering and Physical Sciences Research Council Doctoral Training Partnerships [grant number EP/R513295/1], by the Lamb \& Flag Scholarship of St John's College, Oxford, and by the European Union [ERC, FluCo, grant agreement No.~101088488].
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or of the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+A.~Mayorcas was supported by the DFG research unit FOR2402 and through an extended research invitation by F.~Flandoli to SNS Pisa supported by ERC Advanced Grant no.~101053472.